AI SEO Tools: What Works and What's Just Hype

 You can't AI your way into backlinks.
 Sorry.

-Some tools claim to automate link building with "AI-powered outreach".
-What they mean is they'll spam thousands of websites with generic emails.
+Some tools claim to automate link building with "AI-powered outreach."
+What they mean: spam thousands of websites with generic emails.

 The average time to acquire a single quality backlink through outreach?
 Eight days.
-And that's with personalized, human-written pitches.
+With personalized, human-written pitches.

 AI-generated outreach emails have a response rate approaching zero.
-Journalists, bloggers, and editors get hundreds of these a day.
+Journalists, bloggers, editors get hundreds daily.
 They delete them instantly.

 Real backlinks come from real relationships and real value.
-You can't automate that.
+Can't automate that.

 - Asking AI to rewrite sections for clarity